Casvill/figures_shapes_sizes/README.md

 # figures_shapes_sizes
-This is a video games about identifying figures, shapes and sizes
+This is a video game about identifying figures, shapes and sizes